Love this look. Amazing vine

-Squaw Vine Root is a Low Growing Evergreen Shrub
+Squaw Vine Root, Mitchella Repens is a Low Growing Evergreen Shrub

 Squaw Vine's low-growing evergreen shrub is gaining popularity among gardeners as a subtle ornamental ground cover.
 Squaw Vine Root takes two to three years to mature but will reward growers with a maintenance-free blanket of foliage that gives year-round visual appeal.
 Its woody stems grow only a few inches tall but will spread over several meters, producing shiny, vibrant green, heart-shaped opposite leaves about a half in length.
 Each spring will bring pairs of trumpet-shaped white flowers with four small petals and an enchanting light scent.
 Blossoms then give way to berries that will ripen to a bright red through the summer and fall, often persisting into winter.

-Squaw Vine is a Maintenance Free Blanket of Foliage with Year Round Visual Appeal
+Squaw Vine, Mitchella Repens is a Maintenance Free Blanket of Foliage with Year-Round Visual Appeal

-As a forest-floor dweller, it doesn't suffer when covered with other leaves, making it an excellent choice for a ground cover beneath shade trees.
-Moist, well-drained soils are ideal, but after the vines established, they will tolerate drought.
+It doesn't suffer when covered with other leaves as a forest-floor dweller, making it an excellent choice for a ground cover beneath shade trees.
+Moist, well-drained soils are ideal, but after the vines are established, they will tolerate drought.
 The foliage will continue to be healthy and bright through even the coldest winters, and the edible berries will attract hungry birds and small wildlife.
 Landscapers use Squaw Vine Root as accents near walkways or rocky features, knowing it will ensure predictable winter beauty in otherwise dull scenes.
-Famous for holiday crafts, the crimson berries bring decorators to the woods in fall and early winter to forage for vines that can be molded into colorful wreaths, blended into seasonal arrangements, or added to terrariums.
+Famous for holiday crafts, the crimson berries bring decorators to the woods in fall and early winter to forage vines that can be molded into colorful wreaths, blended into seasonal arrangements, or added to terrariums.
 Inside or out, Squaw Vine Root will dependably bring color and life to any setting year-round.